 ELIGIBILITY OF COSTS | DEPRECIATION

-An important exception to this is if the durable equipment was bought using ECHO Funding.
-In cases where ECHO has already covered or contributed to the purchase cost of a piece of durable equipment the related depreciation or rental costs can never be charged to a future ECHO funded Action - to do so would be contrary to normal financial safeguards and would constitute double funding.
+The depreciation/rental costs must be reflected in the accounting system in a consistent and verifiable way.
+An important exception to this is if the durable equipment was bought using DG ECHO funding.
+In cases where DG ECHO has already covered or contributed to the purchase cost of a part of durable equipment the related depreciation or rental costs can never be charged to a future DG ECHO funded Action.
+This practice is contrary to normal financial safeguards and would constitute double funding.
+In cases where it is not possible to charge rent/depreciation to a DG ECHO funded Action it may still be possible to charge the maintenance and running costs of that durable equipment to the Action's budget.

 REMAINING SUPPLIES | CONSORTIUM

-the Commission an indirect management delegation or contribution agreement (IMDA or HACA).If the agreement framing the action is a grant agreement (using the model grant agreement), then all certified NGO partners will become co-beneficiaries/co-partners
+If the agreement framing the action is a grant agreement (using the model grant agreement), then all certified NGO partners will become co-beneficiaries/co-partners.

 The certification is not linked to the possibility to transfer funds to implementing partners.
 It is a condition to access EU Humanitarian funding (previously FPA)